 TOTAL LIEN CLAIM AMOUNT E – [F + G] = $____________

-Step 2.
-How to file your New Jersey mechanics lien
+Recording your New Jersey mechanics lien

-A. When to file your NJ mechanics lien
+Deadline to file a NJ mechanics lien

 The deadline to file your mechanics lien claim depends on the type of project you are working on.
 If the project is non-residential, then the deadline to file is 90 days from the date you last provided labor or materials to the project.
 On the other hand, if the project is a residential property, then the deadline is extended to 120 days after the last day of filing labor or materials; but not later than 10 days after receiving the arbitrator’s decision.
 As we mentioned earlier, residential projects require a few more steps.